-Just a short drive from Split Airport will take us to our first hotel, near Trogir.
+A short drive from Split Airport will take us to our first hotel, near Trogir.
 We will visit Trogirís beautiful old town, not least to see the Pallid and Common Swifts which nest in the old fort and strangely, in the palm trees.
 It is the home town of our local guide and he will know where many of the local specialities are nesting.
 With luck he may have nest sites to visit of such varied birds as Sombre Tit, Olive-tree Warbler, Eagle Owl and Short-toed Eagle.
 Due to the shallow soils, farmland is being abandoned and people are moving to the coast to work in the tourist industry.
 Where people leave, wildlife takes over.
 We will visit one of several picturesque hamlets which is being reclaimed by nature.
 They are overgrown with a wonderful mix of fig, olive, pistachio, walnut and cherry trees.
 Rich in wildlife, they provide homes for Red-rumped and Barn Swallows, Black-eared Wheatear, Blue Rock Thrush, Spanish Sparrow and Little and Scops Owls.

 BIOKOVA NATURE PARK

 One day, from our base near Trogir, we will drive south of Split to the Biokovo reserve.
-The slither of land between sea and mountain that is the Dalmatian Coast becomes even narrower here.
+The slither of land between sea and mountain, known as the Dalmatian Coast, becomes even narrower here.
 As we turn inland we will ascend to around 6000 feet to the heart of this limestone mountain reserve.
 Forest gives way to mountain pasture and boulder strewn meadows, and ultimately scree and cliffs.
 We will drive well above the tree line and there may still be patches of snow in May.
 Near Veti Jure, the highest peak of the range, we should find Alpine Accentors which can be surprisingly tame.
 Ravens and Black Redstart may also be found at this altitude.
 We will scan the peaks and hillsides around us for Chamois and Mouflon, though their whereabouts are unpredictable.
 Golden and Short-toed Eagle are both possible here too.

 PAKLENICA AND PAG ISLAND

 After four nights in Trogir we will head north to Paklenica for the final three nights.
 On the way we will visit Lake Vrana, the largest freshwater body in Croatia.
 This is a stronghold for Pygmy Cormorant and several pairs of Purple Heron and Little Egret nest here too.
 This is the only regular site on the Croatian coast for Great White Egret, though it is still a rare breeder.
 Great Reed, Reed and Sedge Warblers are all to be found singing in the emergent vegetation.
 Black-necked, Little and Great Crested Grebe all breed here too.
-Ferruginous Duck and Garganey are among the many species that pass through on migration in early May.
+Ferruginous Duck and Garganey are among the many species that pass through on migration in May.
 Black-headed Wagtail is fairly common throughout the meadow and pasture areas of Croatia and may be found here.

 After seven wonderful days and nights on the Dalmatian coast we will head back to Split in good time for our afternoon flight home.